confluentinc/ksql/documentation/quickstart.rst

 KSQL accepts command line options, see ``java -jar ksql-cli-1.0-SNAPSHOT-standalone.jar help local`` for usage.
 If you have any Kafka properties that you want to override when starting KSQL, you can start KSQL with a properties file.
 For example, if your broker is listening on ``broker1:9092`` and you want to set ``auto.offset.reset=earliest``, you can override these settings as follows.
 NOTE: set ``auto.offset.reset=earliest`` if you want the STREAM or TABLE to process data already in the Kafka topic.
+Here is a sample properties file, you need to create your own if you want to override defaults.

    .. sourcecode:: bash

-   # Here is a sample cluster.properties file, you need to create your own if you want to override defaults
    $ cat cluster.properties
    application.id=ksql_app
    bootstrap.servers=broker1:9092
    auto.offset.reset=earliest

-   # Start KSQL and pass in the properties file
    $ java -jar ksql-cli-1.0-SNAPSHOT-standalone.jar local --properties-file cluster.properties